-SCDOT wants input on expected growth along I-26 between Summerville and Ridgeville - South Carolina Radio Network
+SCDOT wants public's help on expected growth along I-26 outside Charleston region - South Carolina Radio Network

-The South Carolina Department of Transportation wants to be prepared when regional growth stretches westward along Interstate 26 in the Lowcountry.
+South Carolina’s Department of Transportation wants to be prepared when regional growth stretches westward along Interstate 26 beyond the current Charleston suburbs.

-The DOT is hosting an informational meeting Tuesday about the I-26 Corridor Management Plan through Charleston and Berkeley Counties.
+DOT is hosting an informational meeting Tuesday about the I-26 Corridor Management Plan through Dorchester and Berkeley counties.

-“We’re wanting to get everybody’s feedback on any ideas that they may have as well as what they’re experiencing on the I-26 corridor,” said DOT Director of Planning Brent Rewis.
+“We’re wanting to get everybody’s feedback on any ideas that they may have as well as what they’re experiencing on the I-26 corridor,” Director of Planning Brent Rewis said.
 “This is the beginning stages of developing a plan so that we can go implement projects later on.
 So we’re wanting to find out what they’re experiencing, any ideas they may have, any comments and concerns they may have from impacts.”

-The area of interest is about 35 miles from Route 17 in Summerville to Route 27 in Ridgeville.
-The SCDOT has a master plan target date of 2045.
+The area of interest is about 35 miles from the U.S. Highway 17 exit in Summerville to SC Highway 27 near Ridgeville.
+The agency has a master plan target date of 2045.

-“We’re looking for strategies to help develop that plan to reduce congestion in the area,” he said.
+“We’re looking for strategies to help develop that plan to reduce congestion in the area,” Rewis said.
 “We’re looking for strategies to be able to implement smaller projects within the area to help reduce congestion while also identifying the long-range plan for that corridor.”

-Berkeley is the 26th fastest-growing county in the country.
-Since January 2015, County spokesperson Hannah Moldenhauer said more than $3 billion has been announced in economic development and more than 8,000 jobs have been created in the county.
+Berkeley is the 26th-fastest growing county in the country.
+County spokesperson Hannah Moldenhauer said more than $3 billion has been announced in economic development and more than 8,000 jobs have been announced in the county since 2015.

 “The last thing we want to do is put something in place in the short term and then have to rip it back out later on in the future,” Rewis said.
 “So it’s really developing a master plan for that corridor and then chipping at it bit by bit.”